 What defines a mid century modern chair?

 When we speak of the mid century modern period this refers to a minimalist style of design that became popular between the 1930s and the mid 1970s.
 After World War II the need for low cost furniture and the introduction of mass production techniques really pushed the envelope when it came to the mid century look.
-So when choosing my favourite md century modern dining chairs it is elements of those groundbreaking techniques that I am looking for.
+So when choosing my favourite md century modern chairs it is elements of those groundbreaking techniques that I am looking for.